reinhardt/vizout/README.md

 vizout
 ======

-Constructs a graphviz representation of buildout files referenced by "extends"
+Constructs a graphviz representation of a hierarchy of [buildout](http://www.buildout.org) configuration files referenced by "extends"

 Usage
 -----